feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 To distinguish 6 positions, we must have at least 6 pieces of info.
 Well, if we ask T or F 3 questions, we know we can get 8 pieces of info since their answers are distinguishable, and a careful reread of the question reveals that indeed it doesn't prevent us from doing that.
 Each question to one god, but one god can have multiple questions.

 But there seems to be no way for us to avoid R in the first question since we have no information to know who R is.
 What about avoiding R in the second and third questions?
 The probability that it will be R that answers the first question is $1/3$.
-If we can avoid R during the second and third question, we would on average get $1/3 * 4+2/3 * 8=6.66666...$ pieces of information, which makes it possible to figure out the 6 different positions!
-If however, we can only avoid R till the 3rd question, we would on average have $2/3 * 4+1/3 * 8=5.333... < 6$, which is not enough to solve the puzzle.
+If we can avoid R during the second and third question, we would get $1/3 * 4+2/3 * 8=6.66666...$ pieces of information, which makes it possible to figure out the 6 different positions!
+If however, we can only avoid R till the 3rd question, we would have $2/3 * 4+1/3 * 8=5.333... < 6$, which is not enough to solve the puzzle.

 **Conclusion: we must be able to _at least_ figure out _"who is not R"_ after the first question, for the puzzle to be solvable!**

 # Step 2.
 General Strategy:

 Let's do some more deductions to reason out the general strategy.
-We now know, that the first question should be able to tell us who's not R. How is that possibly achieved?
+We now know, that the first question should be able to tell us who's not R. How can that be possibly achieved?

-1. The answer to the first question can only be "da" or "jar", 1 bit of information, which we can use to distinguish 2 different things.
+1. The answer to the first question can only be "da" or "ja", 1 bit of information, which we can use to distinguish 2 different things.
 Conveniently, what we want to find out after question 1 is whether god 2 is not R or god 3 is not R, two things to distinguish.
-Therefore, we can map the answer "da" to "2 is not R" and "jar" to "3 is not R" or the other way around.
+Therefore, we can map the answer "da" to "2 is not R" and "ja" to "3 is not R" or the other way around.

 2. After we figure out who is not R, we need to ask that god the second question to make sure R is not answering question 2.
 We can easily duplicate the first question to figure out which one of the other two gods is not R, and therefore combing questions 1 and 2 to figure out the identity of god R.

 3. That leaves us with one question to figure out T and F. Is that possible to do?
 If we ask this question to one of the non-random gods, we receive two distinguishable pieces of information, and we need to distinguish two things, so in principle, this is possible.
 But how does one do it?
 Let's say we map "da" to god T, and "fa" to god F, meaning if the answer we receive is "da", then the god is T, otherwise F.
 What question would make god T answer "da", and god F answer "fa"?
-Since we don't know the meaning of "da" and "fa", we have to consider the following two scenarios: "da" means yes, "da" means no.
+Since we don't know the meaning of "da" and "fa", we have to consider the following two scenarios: "da" means yes, and "da" means no.
 If "da" is yes, T needs to answer yes, and if "da" is no, T needs to answer no.
 So the answer to the question depends on whether "da" is yes or no.
 At this point, it should be obvious, that **the question can simply be "is 'da' yes?"**